davejagoda/davejagoda.github.io/books/index.md

 Leeson, Nicholas William (1996). *Rogue Trader: How I Brought Down Barings Bank and Shook the Financial World*.

+Liu, Wendy (2020). *Abolish Silicon Valley: How to Liberate Technology From Capitalism*.

 Lyons, Dan (2016). *Disrupted*.

 Murray, Douglas (2017). *The Strange Death of Europe*.